Mountain Bike Hall of Fame Nominees

-First, Inductee candidates are proposed for the ballot through our nomination process.
+Inductee candidates are proposed for the ballot through our nomination process.
 We accept nomination submissions from March 1st to April 15th each year.
 Anyone can submit a nomination for someone they feel is worthy of induction and meets the published criteria.
 It is very important to contact the person that you wish to nominate (or their authorized representatives) to work together on the submission.
 This is their story and they know their accomplishments usually better than anyone else.
 The candidates, or their authorized representatives must grant permission to be nominated and it is up to the nominator to obtain their permission and cooperation with compiling the submission.
-Furthermore, the nominees or their representatives, must be willing to travel to attend the nomination ceremony should they be elected.
+Furthermore, the nominees or their representatives, must be willing and able to travel to attend the nomination ceremony should they be elected.
 This will be a contractual requirement.

-The candidates that are approved by the Nominating Committee will be announced in the Spring and the official candidate ballot and bios will be posted on the website for everyone to review.
+The candidates that are approved by the Nominating Committee are announced in the Spring and the official candidate ballot and bios are posted on the website for everyone to review.

 The members cast their votes.
-After voting season closes, the Hall of Fame staff counts the votes and publishes the results.
-We announce the new Inductee-elects through all those channels previously mentioned.
+After voting season closes, the Hall of Fame staff count the votes and publish the results.
+We announce the winners (“Inductee-elects”) through all those channels previously mentioned.

 The inductee-elects become official Mountain Bike Hall of Fame Inductees at our annual Hall of Fame Induction Ceremony in Fairfax, California—a weekend festival of great rides, food, friends and fun at the Mountain Bike Hall of Fame.